z336/blog/src/pages/writing/how-to-build-this-website.md

     └── utils/
 ```

 Note that there are many other files and folders up and down the tree, but generally these are what I worked with.
 Some of these are absolutely required and some are used out of convention.
-See [Project structure](https://docs.astro.build/en/basics/project-structure/) for Astro's more detailed explanation of these folders from their perspective.
+See [Project structure](https://docs.astro.build/en/basics/project-structure/) for a more detailed explanation.
 Here's what I use these for:

-- <code>public/</code>: Unprocessed files and assets, such as <code>favicon.svg</code>.
-- <code>src/assets/</code>: _Processed_ files and assets, such as the font files.
+- <code>public/</code>: Unprocessed files and assets, such as <code>favicon.svg</code> and font files.
-- <code>src/components/</code>: Reusable pieces of code, such as a <code>&lt;Header /&gt;</code>, I want to use in many places.
+- <code>src/components/</code>: Reusable pieces of code I want to use in many places.
 This is a familiar concept if you have worked with React.
 - <code>src/layouts/</code>: Reusable layouts.
 I have two — a layout for all of my pages and a layout that extends the base layout for blog posts.
 - <code>/src/pages/</code>: All of my pages and blog posts are here.
-I keep links and notes in JSON files next to page and update those to add more content.
+I keep links and notes in JSON files next to their respective pages.
-- <code>/src/styles/</code>: CSS all lives here.
+- <code>/src/styles/</code>: CSS lives here.
 I go into detail about how I style my sites below.
-- <code>/src/utils/</code>: Any reusable functions I might need throughout the site go here.
+- <code>/src/utils/</code>: Reusable utility functions go here.
 For example, I have a function to format dates and a function that generates slugs from strings.

 ### Add styles

-Now that I have directories and some basic pages created in the project, it's time to style the site.
+Now that I had directories and some basic pages created in the project, it was time to style the site.
 Where I begin the style work can vary in practice sometimes, because I find it difficult to add functionality or copy without _some_ idea for how the site will look — so this isn't always a straight line to the finish.

 I may write a dedicated CSS post in the future because it's where I feel I have the most to say.
 For now, here is the file tree: